Home » Type » Bread » Vegan Quick Bread » Vegan Banana Bread (Healthy + Easy)

 Vegan Banana Bread (Healthy + Easy)

-This ‘tried and true’, classic vegan banana bread recipe is moist, healthy, and so easy to make.
-It’s egg & dairy free, has an oil-free option, and is the best banana bread ever!
+This ‘tried and true’ classic vegan banana bread recipe is moist, healthy, and so easy to make.
+It’s egg & dairy-free, has an oil-free option, and is the BEST banana bread recipe ever!

 top down view of sliced vegan banana bread with items surrounding.

-I love my vegan banana breads, and have quite a few variations in the recipe collection, like this Blueberry Banana Oat Bread, Buckwheat Banana Bread, and Carrot Banana Bread.
+I love making vegan banana breads, and have quite a few variations in the recipe collection, like this Blueberry Banana Oat Bread, Buckwheat Banana Bread, and Carrot Banana Bread.

-All the breads were adapted from this straightforward and incredibly simple recipe with ingredients you probably already have on hand.
+All have been adapted from this very recipe, which is straightforward and incredibly simple using ingredients you probably already have on hand.
 I’ve made it again and again, and it has not disappointed me yet!

-This plant-based banana bread recipe is kid-friendly and a fan-favorite for good reason – it’s delicious!
+This plant-based banana bread recipe is kid-friendly and a fan-favorite for good reason – it’s delicious and loved by all!

-I’m happy to share with you this wonderfully easy, healthy banana bread I have loved for many years and look forward to loving for many more to come!
+I’m happy to share with you this wonderfully easy, healthy vegan banana bread, which I have loved for many years and look forward to loving for many more to come!

 top down view of sliced vegan banana bread.

-Use oil, butter, or applesauce (fats or no fats): I call for oil in place of butter or vegetable shortening, but you’ll find this banana bread recipe to have the option of using vegan butter or shortening if you prefer.
+Use oil, butter, or applesauce (fats or no fats): This recipe calls oil in place of butter or vegetable shortening, but can use your preferred.
 I’ve also played around with using half oil and half unsweetened almond milk (equaling 1/3 cup) with excellent results.
-And if you want to skip the fats altogether, for an ultra-healthy vegan banana bread, try using unsweetened applesauce – it’s terrific!
+And if you want to skip the fats altogether, for ultra-healthy vegan banana bread, try using Unsweetened Applesauce – it’s terrific!

 Spoon & level the flour!
 When measuring your flour, it’s helpful to use the ‘spoon & level’ method.
 This will ensure you don’t add too much flour.
 Never scoop the flour with a measuring cup.
 Instead, using a spoon, scoop the flour into the measuring cup, without packing it, and level with the back of a knife.